 DO NOT use any type of cleaner on the condenser unit.
+Condenser may be cleaned using a vacuum, soft brush or compressed air.

-- 1. Remove the grille.
+- 1. Remove the grille (plinth strip/base fascia).
 (See GRILLE-PLINTH INSTALLATION). - 2.
-Clean the condenser coil using a using a soft brush with a "combing" action or vacuum cleaner.
-Do not touch the condenser coil. - 3.
-Install the grille.
+Clean the condenser coil using a soft brush or vacuum cleaner. - 3.
+Install the grille (plinth strip/base fascia).